yuzhounh/LR-SS/README.md

    - Visualize weight vectors learned by different algorithms
    - Perform Bayesian optimization on both simulated and real datasets

+This repository has been tested on MATLAB R2024a.
+The figure below illustrates the weight vectors learned by different algorithms.

 <img src="weight_vectors.png" alt="Weight vectors learned by different algorithms" width="80%" align="center">

 ## Citation